-What you should know about DV-2018 – 18 important points to remember
+What you should know about DV-2019 – 18 important points to remember

 1. Photographs submitted must be a recent photograph, taken within the last 6 months.
 Your entry may be disqualified or visa refused if the photographs were not taken within the last six months!
 Do not submit an old photograph.
-Submitting the same photograph that you submitted with last year’s entry will result in disqualification.
+Submitting the same photograph that was submitted with a prior year’s entry will result in disqualification.
 Digital enhancement or other alterations or retouching are not permitted.
 The original aspect ratio of the image must be preserved.
 (No image stretching is allowed.)

 2. No Glasses – The subject must not wear glasses or other items that detract from the face.